jason0x43/hacs-hubitat/README.md

 ## Setup

 First, create a Maker API instance in the Hubitat UI.
 Add whatever devices you’d like to make available to Home Assistant.
+If you plan to use the integration over SSL, you‘ll probably want to enable the “Ignore SSL Certificates” toggle.

 To configure the Hubitat integration, go to Configuration -> Integrations in the Home Assistant UI and click the “+” button to add a new integration.
 Pick